laurentlb/awesome-starlark/README.md

    alternate to yaml configurations.
 *  [envd](https://github.com/tensorchord/envd) is a CLI to build the docker images for machine learning development and production environments.
+*  [FizzBee](https://fizzbee.io) is a system design language for verifying distributed systems in cloud, micro-services, and event-driven applications.
+   It uses Starlark to offer an intuitive, Python-like syntax, making it accessible for everyday software developers.
 *  [Isopod](https://github.com/cruise-automation/isopod) created by Cruise
    Automation is a DSL framework for Kubernetes configuration.
 It renders Kubernetes objects as Protocol Buffers.